 Second, this is a version of one above.
 I go to Michaels or Joans crafts.
 Get some candy molds.
 The craft store also has some Faster Plaster and used to have molds.
 I would use the regular plaster of paris in these and make magnets.

 You could line paper plates with plastic and make stepping stones.
 Have handy lots of glass beads, marbles, bottle caps, plastic letters, plastic animals, and so on to decorate the tops.
-Concrete would be even better, but plaster will be enjoyable as a decoration, not stepped on, for a good long time.

 Adding to the plastic spoon craft, you can also make pins by sticking in a safety pin while it sets.
 Then, paint, decorate, personalize accordingly.